Say hello to Oskar by Stadler Form!

 It’s like Stadler Form thought of everything, except making it possible to detach the fan to properly clean it.
 And it’s quite logical and unavoidable that a fan attracts dust particles and may someday get stuck, and eventually stop working completely.
 Nonetheless, he still works and does his job, he just sometimes needs a push.

 Despite the fan issue, both Peter and I agree that if Oskar would suddenly stop working, we would buy him again in a heartbeat.
 In a nutshell, Oskar is stylish and effective and we’re very happy with our purchase.
 Depending on the room, he can up the humidity level by 5-10 percentage points.
 It’s not always a lot, but you definitely notice a difference when he’s not on.
 Last time, I tucked him away a little bit early, then the air did a turn to the dry side again.
-I ended up with really dry flaky legs and a severely sore throat and a cold on top of that.
+I ended up with really dry flaky legs and a severe sore throat and a cold on top of that.
 So to me personally, Oskar makes a difference!
 Especially as I spend most of my time in the house.
 If you work someplace else I’d get a small Ultrasonic mist to the office and one at home near the bed.

 My only feedback to Stadler Form would be to make the cleaning of the fan on Oskar more accessible as that’s the only thing standing in the way of Oskar living a long life.
 You can basically remove almost every part of him, but you can’t get a proper clean of the fan.
 What were they thinking?!